 Throughout my 25 years in uniform, I had some great leaders and some not-so-great bosses.
 I tried to take a little from all of them and create my own leadership style.
 Take the good and run with it and take the bad and say: “I am never gonna be like that.”

 Be forewarned I am going to name names here.
 Starting with Chris, my first CSM.
 When I got to battalion, within one week and he was doing room inspections.
 He looked in my fridge and saw I had no beer in it.
 His comment: “Gonna be some beer in there this Friday, right Private?”

-My response, “Yes Sir.”
+My response was, “Yes Sir.”
 He commented he may stop by for one.
-That Friday afternoon, I had beer in the fridge and sure as shit the CSM stopped by and had a beer with my roommate, a couple of troops, and me.
+That Friday afternoon, I had beer in the fridge, and sure as shit the CSM stopped by and had a beer with my roommate, a couple of troops, and me.
 From that day on he knew my first name and always took time to stop and chat.

 Fast forward 20+ years and I happened to run into him on a rifle range.
 I hadn’t seen the man in forever.
 He walked over, shook my hand, and said, “Hi Jay” and proceeded to introduce me to the director of Army training for CAF.
 He explained to the Col that this is the kind of guy we need to recruit for training new marksmen pointing at me.
 From him, I learned to know my troops and promote their health and welfare.
 He is a leader I would follow through the gates of hell!

 The flipside to him was my platoon Warrant, “Gizzy gazoo”–not his real name.
 The Airborne was looking for fit troops to take the jump course and join their ranks.
 I volunteered.
 I wanted to jump out of airplanes and be the pointy end of the spear.
 He wouldn’t submit my name because I was “too new to the army.”